OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 4. Examine the output from the previous step

-    When pet-shop is finished being deployed, start seeing blocks of text like:
+    When pet-shop is finished being deployed, you should start seeing blocks of text like:

     ```txt
     arb-validator1_1  | 2020/02/04 16:25:43